-You can also place video classes, events and discussions directly on your school website.
-This is extremely helpful when schools are closed, or in cases when a student or parent is unable to attend a school function in person.
+You can also place video classes, events and discussions directly on your school website to help bridge the gap if school is closed or a student/parent can’t attend in person.

-Learning how to live stream stream events to your website will increase the participation and frequency of these happenings.
-Plus, to further harness your community’s involvement, you can create a forum for parents, students and teachers - facilitating an online discussion where they can address school-related topics.
+Live streaming events can also increase the participation and frequency of these happenings.
+Plus, to further harness your community’s involvement, you can create a forum for parents, students and teachers—facilitating an online discussion where they can address school-related topics.

 How to design a school website

-Since the technical proficiency of your audience varies, they will appreciate a user-friendly site that brings them directly to the information they need.
+Visitors of all technological-abilities will appreciate a user-friendly site that brings them directly to the information they need.
 Your school website should present a clear map for students and their parents.

-Guide visitors through your site by adding a website navigation menu that outlines the sections of your site and what type of information will be found there.
-This should guide parents of both prospective students and already enrolled students - as well as the students and staff - to find what they’re looking for with ease.
+Add a website navigation menu that outlines the sections of your site and what type of information will be found there.
+This should guide parents of both prospective students and already enrolled students—as well as the students and staff—to find what they’re looking for with ease.

-Additional web design tips that will enhance the professional appearance of your school website include: the use of clear language, strong calls to action, and maintaining a visual hierarchy throughout your pages.
+Additional web design tips that will enhance your school website’s professional appearance include: clear language, strong calls to action, and a visual hierarchy.

-Create a compelling About Us page that will relate your school’s story to potential enrollees.
-An About Us page is where you’ll present your school’s mission, accomplishments and upcoming programs.
+Create a compelling About Us page that relates your school’s mission, accomplishments and upcoming programs to potential enrollees.

 Be sure to distinguish your school from other academic institutions.
-Use strong, professional language and include imagery that gives visitors a taste of the school's unique atmosphere.
+Use strong, professional language and include imagery that gives visitors a taste of your school's unique atmosphere.

-Pro tip: Take the lead from commercial brands and strengthen your school's identity by using a color scheme that reflects your school colors and adding a logo or images of your school’s mascot to the website.
+Take the lead from commercial brands and strengthen your school's brand identity by using a color scheme that reflects your school colors and adding a logo or images of your school’s mascot to the website.

-Part of showcasing your school’s accomplishments requires sharing photos and videos of its environment.
-There are so many great ways to incorporate pictures of students, classrooms and events into your school website design.
+Showcasing your school’s accomplishments requires sharing photos and videos of students, classrooms and events.
 Try adding a slideshow, incorporating images into your background, or adding a photo gallery.
 Just remember: You must have parental consent before displaying images of children online.

 Keep in mind that whichever way you choose to exhibit your photos and videos, you should make sure to maximize their impact by using only high quality images.

 Gone are the days when dogs ate the homework and parents amassed collections of old report cards.
 Now, everything can be put online.
-By creating a membership area that’s password protected, your school’s website can include an interactive space including exclusive information for teachers, registered students and parents.
+By creating a password protected membership area, your school’s website can include an interactive space for teachers, registered students and parents.

 This convenient and secured spot can be used to upload homework assignments and grades, establish parent-teacher forums, and so much more.

-The sheer amount of annual school events can be overwhelming - especially for working parents with tight schedules.
-Adding an online calendar will ensure that all school members have easy access to the schedule of events for your academic year.
-Sync it with the users’ Google calendars (or any other online agenda)so that you can send reminders to parents before the event and improve attendance.
+The sheer amount of annual school events can be overwhelming—especially for working parents with tight schedules.
+Adding an online calendar will ensure that all school members have easy access to your academic year’s schedule of events.
+Sync it with the users’ Google calendars (or any other online agenda) so that you can send reminders to parents before the event and improve attendance.

-Most people browse the internet these days through smartphones, so it’s important to make sure your school website has a mobile-friendly version.
-Mobile web design is easier than ever, and can have a positive impact on your website's performance.
-Not to mention, it will amplify the user experience of your visitors.
+Most people use a smartphone to browse the internet, so make sure your school website has a mobile-friendly version.
+Mobile web design for websites is easier than ever, and can help your website's performance.
+Not to mention, it will amplify your visitor’s experience.